bshap93/Curly-Interpreter/README.md

-Plait Interpreter for experimental langugage with type system.
+Curly Interpreter for experimental langugage with type system.
+This is an interpreter for a language called Curly, featuring a type system, objects, field assignment, Java-style objects, continuation, compilation, and interfaces.
+The design went through many different programming paradigms, learning about all the major styles such as object oriented, functional, imperative, lazy and eager evaluation.
+The language aids the creation of programs that are easy to understand.